 Use the form below and we will notify you of the best rates when your contract is coming to an end.

-Here’s a tip: when you use ComparePower, we’ll keep all these important documents in your ComparePower account, where you can instantly access these details.
+When you use ComparePower, we’ll keep all these important documents in your ComparePower account, where you can instantly access these details.

-Be careful not to renew with your current provider without first checking ComparePower to shop across numerous providers.
-You will likely find a better deal by switching providers or plans than by renewing your current one.
+Be careful not to renew or sign another contract with your current provider without first checking ComparePower to shop across numerous providers.
+You will likely find a better deal by switching companies than by renewing with your current company.

 …or if you want help determining if canceling and paying the cancellation fee could actually save you money over the long run, contact us here.